 Some teens don’t get the love they want from home or friends so they plunge themselves into relationships that will never work out.
 They crave love so much that it blinds them and makes them so desperate that they’ll try to find it anywhere possible.(Jessica) Jessica understands that many a love addict comes out of a troubled home where there wasn’t nearly enough love, and she’s right.
 She also understands just how desperate a love addict can be.
 Many go from partner to partner terrified of being alone.

-Using Riah’s, Jessica’s, and my definition of a love addict, let’s put together one big definition of a love addiction.
+Using Riah’s, Jessica’s and my thoughts on love addiction here’s a pretty good definition of a love addiction.
 A love addiction is when a person obsessively and compulsively tries to relieve or medicate the deep pain in their life through a romantic relationship.
 They plunge themselves into relationships that will never work.
 Once they’re in a relationship, they feel they can’t live without the other person and will do whatever they have to do to stay in the relationship.
 The love addict craves what they think is the feeling of love so intensely, it blinds them and makes them desperate to find and keep it anyway possible.